Carter and Moyers School of Education

 Student Advising

-After acceptance to the University, candidates who are pursuing Initial Teacher Licensure Undergraduate programs are assigned an education faculty advisor at the time of program application.
-The education advisor assists each candidate in developing an educational plan that indicates a time frame for formal admission to the Initial Licensure Undergraduate Program and program completion.
-The candidate is responsible for scheduling advisement conferences each semester with the Initial Teacher Licensure Undergraduate faculty advisor.
-Students pursuing a major in secondary and K-12 education will be assigned an advisor for the Initial Teacher Licensure Undergraduate and a faculty advisor from the respective secondary education department.
+After acceptance to the University, candidates who are pursuing Initial Teacher Licensure Undergraduate programs are assigned a professional advisor at the time of program application.
+The professional advisor assists each candidate in developing an educational plan that indicates a time frame for formal admission to the Initial Licensure Undergraduate Program and program completion.
+The candidate is responsible for scheduling advisement conferences each semester with their professional advisor.
+For general advising email account, lincs@lmunet.edu.

 Note: Candidates should expect to be required to travel outside the main campus for selected clinical field experience during a portion of the program, to include schools in other counties.